sfainder/botnet/README.md

-# botnet
-Акция в поддержку ботнета
+# help to viks robots